Qumulo/docs/azure-administrator-guide/getting-started/deploying-instance-azure-native-qumulo.md

 1. In the **Qumulo file system details** section:

-   1. If this opton is available in the region you chose, select an **Availability Zone** into which to deploy the {{site.azure.qumuloOnAzureShort}} instance.
+   1. If this option is available in the region you chose, select an **Availability Zone** into which to deploy the {{site.azure.qumuloOnAzureShort}} instance.

    1. For **Storage Class**, select **Hot** or **Cold**.